Jey-Cee/ioBroker.net-tools/README.md

 This discovery feature is provided by discovery adapter, which means discovery will be installed if is not and it has to run.
 Remark: This feature is limited to the subnet of the ioBroker host.

+### Important: You have to buy a license to use this adapter.
+You can buy one here -> https://www.all-smart.net/produkt/iobroker-net-tools-v1-lizenz/
+### Wichtig: Für die Nutzung dieses Adapters müssen Sie eine Lizenz erwerben.
+Sie können eine hier kaufen -> https://www.all-smart.net/produkt/iobroker-net-tools-v1-lizenz/

 ### Pings configured IP addresses

 Pings specified IP addresses in defined interval and monitors the results. (alive, rps, time)